Using and managing solvents

 Only use, pour and mix solvents in designated areas.
 These areas should be well labelled, well ventilated and have appropriate secondary containment systems.
 If you use solvents for cleaning purposes, consider using equipment that will minimise emissions, eg a sealed system.

-Carry out regular risk assessments and make improvements to your processes from the results - see our guide on managing the risks in your business.
+Carry out regular risk assessments and make improvements to your processes from the results - see how to manage the risks in your business.

 Transport solvents safely